department-of-veterans-affairs/action-inject-ssm-secrets/README.md

 # AWS SSM Build Secrets for GitHub Actions

+***
+Note: This action is based on and forked from https://github.com/marvinpinto/action-inject-ssm-secrets.
+If there is interest in the background and history of this action, that repo is the best place to look for it.
+***

 This action injects AWS SSM Parameter Store secrets as environment variables into your GitHub Actions builds.

 It makes it easier to follow [Amazon IAM best practices](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) in respect to principle of least privilege and tracking credentials usage.
 Combined with the `aws-actions/configure-aws-credentials` action, this allows you to inject any combination of secrets from multiple stores, using different credential contexts.